erynjohn/bamazon/README.md

   * Displays the option to select the item id and the quantity of purchase.
   * Total price displays before tax.
   * The table will render with the changes in inventory.
+* 'Not enough product in stock' will display if the requested quantity is higher than the in stock quantity.

   # Instructions
   * Clone the repository